surya-narayanan/surya-narayanan.github.io/art.md

 23. Tampopo- Also one of my favorite movies
 24. The work- I cried non stop during the movie- easily one of my favorites
 25. Pablo Neruda- Great film
+26. Dr. Strangelove- watched it on a plane, dunno if it was edited from its original.
+Thought it ran a bit short.

 Books